-This tab allows you to configure color management properties for CMYK input files.
+Open the CMYK tab.
+In the dialog that opens, you can configure color management properties for CMYK input files.

 Note that conversion to Lab disables the choice of output profile and rendering intent.

-Rendering intent: Here you may choose the method used for the conversion.
+Rendering intent: Select the method used for the conversion.
 For images on print, Perceptual or Relative Colormetric is recommended.
-Saturation may be used for computer graphics, while by choosing According to Profile, the method preset in the color profile will be utilized.
-By choosing SmartRender™, Color Factory will apply the rendering intent selected by clicking the SmartRender™ Settings button.
+Saturation may be used for computer graphics, while by choosing According to Profile, the method preset in the color profile will be used.
+By choosing SmartRender™, Color Factory will apply the rendering intent selected by selecting SmartRender™ Settings.

 The idea with SmartRender™ is to somehow manage the colors that can’t be reproduced in the new color space in a better way than the standard rendering intent.
 The basic way to use SmartRender™ is to choose Relative Colormetric as the initial rendering intent and Switch to Perceptual rendering as the alternative method.
-Given than the percentage of out of gamut pixels is below the set threshold, Relative Colormetric rendering will then be used, whereas images that produce a greater number of out of gamut pixels will be processed with perceptual rendering.
-Alternative initial rendering methods are Perceptual, Saturation and Absolute Colormetric.
-There’s also a fifth alternative, Auto select, which tries all the other four methods and chooses the one that produces the fewest out-of-gamut pixels.
+Given that the percentage of out-of-gamut pixels is below the set threshold, Relative Colormetric rendering will then be used, whereas images that produce a greater number of out-of-gamut pixels will be processed with perceptual rendering.
+Alternative initial rendering methods are Perceptual, Saturation, and Absolute Colormetric.
+A fifth alternative, Auto select, tries all the other four methods and chooses the method that produces the fewest out-of-gamut pixels.

 When the out-of-gamut threshold is exceeded you can also choose from a number of options:

-Switch to perceptual rendering: Will render the image again using Perceptual rendering instead of Relative Colormetric.
-This will reduce the overall color saturation in the image to fit within the new color spectrum.
+Switch to perceptual rendering: Renders the image again using Perceptual rendering instead of Relative Colormetric.
+This reduces the overall color saturation in the image to fit within the new color spectrum.